Understanding Workplace Values

 It's important to identify and understand the workplace values of successful team members, so that you can select new recruits who share these values.

-When interviewing new recruits, ask focused interview questions, use role-playing scenarios and tools, look at past history, and use psychometric tests to find the recruits with the best cultural fit.
+When interviewing new recruits, ask focused interview questions, use role-playing scenarios, look at their past history and experience, and use psychometric tests to find the recruits with the best cultural fit.